Hanabi Festival Dates, What to Expect & Attractions to Explore!

 Known for its pristine white-sand beaches, Shira-hama might just be the perfect getaway for those looking to relax and explore the natural beauty of the region.
 Here are some nearby hotels which you may consider for a weekend getaway.

-Happening in October, the Minato Kobe Marine Fireworks Festival is one of Kansai’s most spectacular events, held in the bustling port city of Kobe.
+Happening from 20 - 24 October 2025, the Minato Kobe Marine Fireworks Festival is one of Kansai’s most spectacular events, held in the bustling port city of Kobe.
 This festival takes place along the waterfront, featuring a stunning display of over 10,000 fireworks, illuminating the night sky and reflecting beautifully on the sea!

 Getting There